-The AKD drive series is manufactured RoHS conformal.
+The AKD is manufactured in conformance with RoHS.

-4.2.3 Conformance with REACH
+5.2.3 Conformance with REACH

 EU Regulation no. 1907/2006 deals with the registration, evaluation, authorization and restriction of chemical substances 1 (abbreviated to "REACH").

 AKD does not contain any substances (CMR substances, PBTsubstances, vPvB substances and similar hazardous substances stipulated in individual cases based on scientific criteria) above 0.1 mass percent per product that are included on the candidate list.